ajcrowe/sentry-gitlab/README.md

 Configure
 ---------

-Once enabled you can configure your settings on each project.
+Once enabled you can configure your settings for the project.
+You can also include default tags you wish to apply to issues created.

 ![settings](https://github.com/pancentric/sentry-gitlab/raw/master/docs/images/settings.png)